An Effective Needs Assessment Helps Ensure Program Success

 Background information is an essential part of the needs analysis.
 It allows the report to have much-needed context and grounds the specific recommendations in the organization’s culture, objectives, and history.

 Think about what the organization has done in the past and where it wants to go in the future.
 It’s important to know the desired organizational outcomes and how those connect to the strategy.
 Are the goals related to performance, leader development, or team effectiveness?

-While doing some work with a large government organization, we ensured we had the right program for them by asking some big picture questions about the future.
+While doing some work with a large government organization, we ensured we had the right program for them by asking some big-picture questions about the future.
 Because the current employee population had many baby boomers ready to leave in the next several years, we designed a program that would help the organization position itself with a much larger leadership pipeline.
 By working with the organization’s sponsors, we were able to define outcomes they were looking for – including the need to have a 50 percent increase in promotable leaders – even amidst budgetary restraints.

 How did we get there?
-A good place to start is with questions around organizational vision for the program such as:
+A good place to start is with questions around the organizational vision for the program such as: